madrury/madrury.github.io/_posts/2016-06-09-python-extension-modules.markdown

 Creating a Module Object
 ------------------------

 We are going to create a python module `primes` which contains the `primes_less_than` function, so let's begin with a file `primes.c`.
-Before we can get to implementing the algorithm, we need to do the somewhat boring work of creating the module object, then telling C what functions and objects we want to put inside it.
+Before we can get to implementing the algorithm, we need to do the somewhat boring work of creating the module object, and then telling C what functions and objects we want to put inside it.

+Since our goal is to interface directly wih python, we need to import the python C api by including the appropriate header

 {% highlight c %}
 #include <Python.h>
 {% endhighlight %}

-Since our goal is to interface directly wih python, we need to import the python C api by including the appropriate header
+including this header makes the C python api available to us.

 First, lets record what functions we intend to include in our module by creating what python calls the *method table*